paryagsahni1845/AI-Scrap-Sorting-Pipeline/README.md

-# End-to-End ML Pipeline for Real-Time Material Classification (AI Scrap Sorting Challenge)
+# End-to-End ML Pipeline for Real-Time Material Classification (AI Scrap Sorting)

 This project implements a complete Machine Learning pipeline for classifying scrap materials (waste) from image data, focusing on **speed, clarity, and deployment readiness** via ONNX